Our History

 Our vision was expanding.
 There was insufficient time at the weekly shared meal to befriend and offer further help to our guests.
 So, in 2007, the decision was taken to raise sufficient funds to open a support centre.
 The cost of the first year of operation was estimated at £12,000.
 Various premises were considered and in the spring of 2008 the target had been reached.
 Negotiations to rent 22 Thurnham Street were begun and our first support centre was ready for opening in December 2008.
 A referral-based food bank service was established, responding to the needs of our guests, and a Project Manager recruited.
 (A step of faith as we only had sufficient funds to cover 2 month’s salary).

 It has been a challenging journey ‘walking by faith and not by sight’ but God has given amazing promises along the way.
 We did not ‘despise the day of small beginnings’ and have seen overflowing provision.
-God has a big vision and we want to continue partnering with Him in response to the Isaiah 61 vision ‘to proclaim the good news to the prisoners and set the captives free’.
+We are excited to see where and what is the next step of our journey and how it will enable us to better help our guests.
+God has a big vision, and we want to continue partnering with Him in response to the Isaiah 61 vision ‘to proclaim the good news to the prisoners and set the captives free’.